Our Commitment to Well-Being

 Throughout our hotels and resorts, Salamander increased its already-rigorous cleaning protocols.
 Surfaces are thoroughly treated with hospital-grade disinfectants and cleanings are conducted with increased frequency.

 All medical advice, including that from the CDC and WHO, states that direct, person-to-person contact is the primary way COVID-19 spreads.
-To help prevent the risk of transmission in this way, Salamander implemented the following protocols:

 Public Area Signage